-— -- Strong enthusiasm for Hillary Clinton has ebbed since the renewal of the FBI’s email investigation.
+Enthusiasm for Clinton has ebbed since the renewal of the FBI’s investigation.

 While vote preferences have held essentially steady, she’s now a slim point behind Donald Trump — a first since May — in the latest ABC News/Washington Post tracking poll, produced for ABC by Langer Research Associates.

 In the latest results, 46 percent of likely voters support Trump, and 45 percent are for Clinton.
 With the data taken to a decimal place for illustrative purposes, a mere 0.7 of a percentage point divides them.

 Third-party candidate Gary Johnson has 3 percent, a new low; Jill Stein, 2 percent.

 Trump now leads Clinton by 8 points in the share of voters who are very enthusiastic about their choice as of Friday.
 But compared with past elections, it’s low for both of them — 53 percent for Trump, 45 percent for Clinton.